 In some situations, the infant or mother must be separated for several hours or even days after delivery.
 Pumping the breasts and then storing the milk for use is recommended to stimulate the continued production of breast milk; this can be initiated as soon as it is safe, optimally within the first six hours after delivery.
 A separate topic is available that discusses the use of breast pumps.
 (See "Patient education: Pumping breast milk (Beyond the Basics)".)

-In the first few days after delivery, the woman produces a small amount of a yellowish milk called colostrum.
+In the first few days after delivery, the woman produces a thick, small amount of a yellowish milk called colostrum.
 Colostrum is rich in nutrients and provides all the calories a baby needs for the first few days.
 (See 'Breast changes and milk production' above.)

 Many women worry that their infant is not getting enough milk immediately after delivery, when only small amounts of colostrum are normally produced.
 Infants are born with an excess of fluid and sugar stores that they are able to use as the woman's milk supply increases.

 It is normal to produce small amounts of milk in the beginning.
 With continued frequent breastfeeding, a larger amount of mature milk will be produced within two or three days.
 Infants normally lose weight during the first few days of life and gradually regain this weight by two weeks after delivery.

 WHERE TO GET MORE INFORMATION